GoogleChrome/web.dev/src/site/content/en/learn/privacy/fingerprinting/index.md

 ### Adding unpredictability

 A third approach taken in some cases is for browser vendors to "fuzz" the responses from APIs to make them less granular and thus less identifying.
-This was described as part of the randomized response mechanism in [Chapter 2](/learn/privacy/data/#fuzz-your-data) as something you can do when collecting data from users, to avoid inadvertently collecting data which is identifying.
+This was described as part of the randomized response mechanism in [the data module](/learn/privacy/data/#fuzz-your-data) as something you can do when collecting data from users, to avoid inadvertently collecting data which is identifying.
 Browser vendors can take this approach to API data made available to web apps and third parties as well.
 An example of this is the [very accurate timing APIs used to measure page performance](https://developer.mozilla.org/docs/Web/API/DOMHighResTimeStamp)